josbeir/cakephp-docs-md/docs/3/en/appendices/3-4-migration-guide.md

 - `Response::file()` would become `Response::withFile()`
 - `Response::download()` would become `Response::withDownload()`

-Please see the [adopting-immutable-responses](#adopting-immutable-responses) section for more information before updating your code as using responses through the immutable methods will require additional changes.
+Please see the [Adopting Immutable Responses](#adopting-immutable-responses) section for more information before updating your code as using responses through the immutable methods will require additional changes.